NWA 74th Anniversary Show

-The NWA 74th Anniversary Show (also simply called NWA 74) was a professional wrestling pay-per-view event produced by the National Wrestling Alliance (NWA) held on August 27 and 28, 2022, at the Chase's Khorassan Ballroom in St. Louis, Missouri.
+The NWA 74th Anniversary Show (also simply called NWA 74) was a two-day professional wrestling pay-per-view event produced by the National Wrestling Alliance (NWA) held on August 27 and 28, 2022, at the Chase's Khorassan Ballroom in St. Louis, Missouri.

 The card comprised a total of 30 matches, with 14 on the first night and 16 on the second, including four matches on each night's pre-show.
 In the main event for Night 1, Kamille defeated Taya Valkyrie to retain the NWA World Women's Championship.
 In other prominent matches, La Rebelión (Bestia 666 and Mecha Wolf 450) defeated Hawx Aerie (Luke Hawx and PJ Hawx) to win the vacant NWA World Tag Team Championship, Cyon defeated Jax Dane to win the NWA National Championship, and Max the Impaler won the Burke Invitational Gauntlet to get an NWA World Women's Championship match on Night 2.
 In the main event for Night 2, Trevor Murdoch defeated Tyrus to retain the NWA Worlds Heavyweight Championship.
 In other prominent matches, Kamille defeated Max the Impaler to retain the NWA World Women's Championship, Pretty Empowered (Ella Envy and Kenzie Paige) defeated The Hex (Allysin Kay and Marti Belle) in a Kingshighway Street Fight to retain the NWA World Women's Tag Team Championship, and The Fixers (Jay Bradley and Wrecking Ball Legursky) won a tag team battle royal to become the inaugural NWA United States Tag Team Champions.